adam-piziak/ruroutes/README.md

 Visit the [ScarletMaps API](https://github.com/adam-piziak/scarletbus) for more details.

 ## License
 This project is licensed under the terms of the MIT license.
-View [LICENSE](https://github.com/adam-piziak/scarletbus-web/blob/master/LICENSE).
+See [LICENSE](https://github.com/adam-piziak/scarletbus-web/blob/master/LICENSE) for more details.